ryan-voitiskis/my-site/content/blog/stroboscopic-animation-with-javascript-and-svg.md

 ## Performance issues

-This method does require a significant amount of compute resources to function seamlessly.
+This method does require use of significant resources to function seamlessly.
 With hardware acceleration turned off and both decks running, the animation uses about ~40% of my CPU (AMD 5600X) on chromium and ~30% on Firefox.
 With hardware acceleration on, the animation is smooth and CPU usage is minimal.

 A functional requirement of Crate Guide is to run on crap laptops, which it does fine, however this animation may bog down such systems.
 The animation isn't required for the app to function, and a note about avoiding this feature was left in the documentation.